-We loved a recent tweet about Riversimple Rasa “I’d rather be cycling behind one of these.”
+We loved a recent tweet about the zero emission Riversimple Rasa “I’d rather be cycling behind one of these.”

 Cyclists on British roads sit on the frontline of traffic pollution.
 It’s pretty unfair really, since they are not the ones responsible for that pollution.